m1ner79/internship-journal/README.md

 I didn't give it a second thought.
 I was expecting to pick up where I left but within a few seconds, I realised that the auto-save didn't work and I lost everything.

 I had to start from the beginning.
 OMG!!! 🤬🤬🤬🤬🤬

 To be honest, all energy just evaporated from me.
 It took me over an hour to get back to it.

 I eventually finished my blog and posted it but it took me longer than I expected.

 Overall good day, maybe except for losing the whole document.
 Lesson learned 🤷‍♂️.

+## Day 11

+So today I started researching Tailwind CSS.
+Researching is a skill in itself.
+There is so much material out there so it takes some time to find something relevant.

+The keyword is **relevant** because there is loads of interesting stuff that can take your time in a split second.

+It is time-consuming.

+‼️ Lesson of the day - I change YouTube video speeds to 1.25 so I can still follow instructions and save time 👌.